 6. The expenses, revenues, volumes, and fees reported here are for transfers of securities issued by federal government agencies, government-sponsored enterprises, and certain international organizations.
 Reserve Banks provide Treasury securities services in their role as Treasury's fiscal agent.
 These services are not considered priced services.
 For details, see "Treasury Securities Services" later in this section.
 Return to text

 7. Credit float occurs when the Reserve Banks debit the paying bank for checks and other items prior to providing credit to the depositing bank.
 Return to text

-8. Whereas the Federal Reserve Board is the issuing authority for Federal Reserve notes, the United States Mint, a bureau of the U.S. Department of the Treasury, is the issuing authority for the nation's coin.
+8. The Federal Reserve Board is the issuing authority for Federal Reserve notes, whereas the United States Mint, a bureau of the U.S. Department of the Treasury, is the issuing authority for coin.
 Return to text